 narodni trg

-People’s square is the centre of urban life in the city of Zadar.
-In Medieval period it was called Platea Magna.
-The City Guard with a clock-tower is dominating the square that is surrounded with other historical buildings.
-This is a perfect spot for all visitors that want to experience local’s lifestyle.
-Sit down and enjoy sipping delicious coffee that is being served on sunny terraces.
+People’s Square is the center of urban life in the city of Zadar.
+In the medieval period, it was known as Platea Magna.
+Dominating the square is the City Guard with its clock tower, surrounded by other historic buildings.
+This is the perfect spot for visitors who want to experience the local lifestyle—sit back, relax, and enjoy a cup of delicious coffee served on the sunny terraces.

 Google maps location: click here